-Formal procedures are for substantiating a complaint with evidence, or at least bringing the staff involved together to try to reach a satisfactory outcome for all.
+Formal procedures are for substantiating a complaint with evidence, or formally bringing the staff involved together to try to reach an agreement.

 Formal action is usually appropriate when: